elia-driesner/elia-driesner/README.md

-- 🔭 I’m currently working on [A cooking app for my mother](https://github.com/eliaDr/CookingApp)
+- 🔭 I’m currently working on [an App for my school](https://github.com/eliaDr/Schulbuch-Manager-App)

 - 🌱 I’m currently learning **More about microcontrollers**